alipouw13/appureviewbankingdemo/3-tracing-data-lineage.md

 ## Steps

 - Navigate to the Data Map > Data assets
-- Select the lineage tab on the data asset
+- Select the lineage tab on the data assets - show lineage from the Power BI report back to source

 ## Useful materials